came to our home on a request of my middle daughter Rosa, who wanted a cat for the last 3 years, but since after returning

 4 days earlier Simon told her ''you

-are important'' and now I new why.
+are important'' and now I know why.

 couldn't support an accident concept.